 This is the fun part!
 Take some time to look up recipes — here are some great meal prep recipes to get started — and figure out how you want to prepare your food for the week.
 You can be creative or you can be simple.
 If you’re new to meal prepping I recommend using basic recipes that don’t contain too many ingredients.
 Once you have done a few weeks of prepping then you can start to experiment.

 I would suggest starting with 1-2 breakfast ideas, 2-3 different lunches or dinners, and 2-3 snack options.
-It’s nice to have a little bit of variety to choose from during the week, and helps to keep things interesting.
+It’s nice to have a little bit of variety to choose from during the week.
+It helps to keep things interesting.

 Next, choose a day and time to do all of your prepping.
 You’ll want to clear our at least two hours so that you have plenty of time to cook, portion out your meals, and clean everything up again.